-'''

 automaton(+Signature, +Nodes, +Arcs)

-'''

-Constrain variables with a finite automaton.
-Equivalent to automaton (, , Signature, Nodes, Arcs, [], [], ), a common use case of automaton/8.
+Describes a list of finite domain variables with a finite automaton.
+Equivalent to automaton(, , Signature, Nodes, Arcs, [], [], ), a common use case of automaton/8.
 In the following example, a list of binary finite domain variables is constrained to contain at least two consecutive ones: